 Leading with Innovation with Anil Gupta

 Nurture innovation at your organization.
-Strategy experts Anil Gupta and Haiyan Wang reveal the multiple ways leaders can inspire and nurture innovation and explore new frontiers—new values, new customers, new processes, and more.
+Learn about multiple ways leaders can inspire innovation and explore new values, new customers, and new processes.

 1h 31m • COURSE

 Managing in Difficult Times with Jan Rutherford